Color Theory Basics: The Essential Guide for Designers

 Developed systematic color teaching methods that still influence design education today.

-Practical Experiment: Test Your Palette
+Test Your Palette

-If it does, your palette is structurally sound.
+If it does, your palette works.

 Open Palette Generator